iagoleal/iagoleal.github.io/content/posts/cuts-mip.md

                     & u \in \R^n \times \textcolor{red}{\R^k}.
   \end{array}
 $$

+[^lp-relaxation]: In the context of Linear Programming, you will probably find it with the name "LP relaxation" because it turns a MILP into a LP.

 Based on our previous discussions, the relaxation $\cont{f}$ is a convex function.